Blue-Ocean-sjo4/main/README.md

 ## Technical challenges we anticipated
-- why, what was the plan to overcome those challenges?
-- what did you learn?
 - Allowing users to chat instantly - we planned to use web sockets to render messages in real time, while also saving them to the database for users to access during later correspondence
 - Authenticating users - our team discussed using Passport.js for login authentication and hashing passwords before storing on the server to secure user information